 Default

-The default property is used:
+The XSD default property is used:

-To provide the logical value of a required element while parsing when the element is missing.
+To provide the logical value of a required element while parsing when the element is empty.
 See 9.5 Element Defaults.

 To provide the logical value of a required element when unparsing when element is missing.
 See 9.5 Element Defaults.

-Note that the fixed and default properties are mutually exclusive on an element declaration.
+Note that the XSD fixed and XSD default properties are mutually exclusive on an element declaration.

 Fixed

-The fixed property is used in the same ways as the default property but in addition:
+The XSD fixed property is used in the same ways as the XSD default property but in addition:

 To constrain the logical value of an element when validating.

-Note that the fixed and default properties are mutually exclusive on an element declaration.
+Note that the XSD fixed and XSD default properties are mutually exclusive on an element declaration.

 Compatibility with Other Annotation Language Schemas

-A DFDL Schema only applies annotations on a subset of the XML Schema constructs.
-However, a DFDL schema may be annotated not only by DFDL annotations, but by other XML annotation languages.
+A DFDL Schema only applies DFDL annotations on a subset of the XML Schema constructs.
+Hence, we normally think that a DFDL schema cannot contain any of the constructs outside of the DFDL subset.
+For example, the DFDL subset of XML Schema does not use attributes, hence, a DFDL schema normally would not contain attribute declarations.

-The XML schemas of those other annotation languages MAY use any constructs of XML Schema, including those prohibited by DFDL (such as attribute declarations.)
+There is an exception to this, however.
+One reason to xs:include/xs:import another XML schema file is purely for its use in validating annotations within the schema itself.
+Such an XML schema is describing not data, but a schema language extension - annotations to be used in the rest of the schema.

+Hence, the complete set of files making up a schema by way of xs:include/xs:import may include a mixture of DFDL schemas that use only the DFDL subset of XSD, as well as other XML Schemas that describe annotations.
+These annotation schemas are unrestricted by the DFDL subset of XML Schema.
+For example, they are very likely to describe elements containing xs:attribute declarations.

+A DFDL processor needs a way to tell these schema files apart so that it can enforce the DFDL subset in schema files that are describing data formats and ignore the XML schema files that are for unknown annotation languages that are to be ignored by the DFDL processor.

-A DFDL implementation MUST ignore any schema file included or imported by a DFDL schema if the top level xs:schema element of that schema does not have an XML namespace binding for the DFDL namespace.
+Hence, this rule: a DFDL implementation MUST ignore any schema file included or imported by a DFDL schema if the top level xs:schema element of that included/imported schema does not have an XML namespace binding for the DFDL namespace.

 DFDL Syntax Basics

 Using DFDL, a data format is described by placing special annotations at various positions within an XML schema.
-This XML schema conveys the basic structure of the data format, while the annotations fill in the detail.
-Annotations are used to describe aspects such as the file encoding and byte ordering, as well as declaring variables for reference elsewhere, and specifying properties that govern the capabilities of the DFDL processor.
 A DFDL processor requires these annotations, along with the structural information of the enclosing XML schema, to make sense of the physical data model.

 Namespaces